New: Update to Easy2Boot v1.60 for faster booting!

 Easy2Boot is FREE!
 Please consider making a small donation, it would be much appreciated!

-Please note: Easy2Boot is effectively 'open source' - it consists of plain text batch files and open source grub4dos utilities - there is no proprietary software in Easy2Boot.
+Please note: Easy2Boot is effectively 'open source' - it consists of plain-text grub4dos batch files and open source grub4dos utilities - there is no proprietary software in Easy2Boot.

 No other USB MultiBoot solution can do all of this from the same USB drive!